 As we devise and implement the short- and long-term climate solutions needed for our collective survival, it is imperative that we address these disparities.
-Here are LCV’s diversity, equity and inclusivity priorities that we hope will foster a strong, participatory democracy and environmental movement rooted in racially, politically and geographically diverse communities across the country:
+Here are LCV’s racial justice and equity priorities that we hope will foster a strong, participatory democracy and environmental movement rooted in racially, politically and geographically diverse communities across the country:

 - Ensure our efforts to protect and advocate the environment are rooted in a deep understanding of racial, social and environmental justice.